 Here are a few suggestions:

 - Start with one challenge, one solution.
 Do not try to implement multiple solutions at once, even if you have multiple needs in your business.
 If you start with one, not only will the process be smoother, but it will build your confidence.

 - Download the trial version first.
 If you researched the tools we recommended in Which apps should you use? you likely discovered the monthly investment is quite low.
 Regardless, go for the trial.
 It usually offers most of the core features for you to play with before you commit.

-- Use ALL the help resources.
+- Use the help resources.
 Depending on the software, there should be tutorials, videos, manuals, or even one-on-one set up with a support technician.
 Read and watch and ask for as much help as you can.

-Hopefully, our suggestions have provided you with some confidence to navigate the moving of your team to working from home.
+Hopefully, our suggestions have provided you with some confidence to navigate the moving of your team to work from home.
 We would love to hear how your transition is going.
 Please reach out to us through Twitter or Facebook with your stories or questions.